Houston Ship Channel Widening and Deepening

 Designing a Major Project on a Compressed Schedule

-Houston is the busiest U.S. port in overall tonnage and busiest for foreign tonnage.
-In the wake of the Panama Canal improvements and an increase in U.S. oil exports Port Houston initiated a channel improvement project to design a wider and deeper ship channel for safe and efficient navigation and to better accommodate the next generation of larger ships.
+Houston is the busiest U.S. port in overall waterborne tonnage and busiest for foreign waterborne tonnage.
+In the wake of the Panama Canal improvements and an increase in U.S. oil exports and container traffic Port Houston initiated a channel improvement project to design a wider and deeper ship channel for safe and efficient navigation and to better accommodate the next generation of larger ships.

 HDR is the lead engineer and designer for two of six segments in the channel improvement initiative — the highest-profile project underway at one of the busiest U.S. ports.
 HDR’s contract covers design, engineering, project coordination and other consultation services.
-Working in a compressed timeframe, construction documents will be ready within one year to help the Port complete the project in four years, when similar projects often take a decade.
+Working in a compressed timeframe, construction documents were made ready within one year to help Port Houston and U.S. Army Corps of Engineers complete the project in an accelerated timeframe, when similar projects often take over a decade.

 Regulatory Requirements

 A major project such as this one involves many regulatory steps and close coordination with the U.S. Army Corps of Engineers.
 Our team is leveraging strong relationships to find common ground and deliver the project on the expedited timeline.
-Our team is supporting the port by identifying pipelines that need to be moved and coordinating with the port and owners to get the pipelines relocated.
+Our team is supporting Port Houston by identifying pipelines that need to be moved and coordinating with the owners to get the pipelines relocated.
 The team is also managing cultural resources, helping to deliver an environmental assessment, and designing a beneficial use area — placing dredged material in an area of 350 acres in the bay to creating intertidal marsh.

 Important to Commerce